selfcommunity/developers-doc/docs/apireference/v2/suggestion/get_event_suggestion.md

 title: Get Event Suggestion
 ---

-This endpoint retrieves a list of suggested events.
+This endpoint retrieves a list of suggested events for the authenticated user.

 :::info